sktime/pycaret/README.md

 pip install pycaret[analysis,models]
 ```

-Check out all [optional dependencies](https://github.com/pycaret/pycaret/blob/master/requirements-optional.txt).
 If you want to install everything including all the optional dependencies:

 ```python
 # install full version